AND Gate using Diodes on Breadboard | AND Gate in detail

 only one input is 0

-In this case, the p-terminal of diode A is at a higher potential then n terminal.
+In this case, the p-terminal of diode A is at a higher potential than the n-terminal.
 Hence the diode A acts as a short circuit.
-Thus all current flow from the battery through 1k resistor, then diode A to the Ground.
-So there is no voltage across LED and it remains off i.e, 0 at the output.
+Thus all current flows from the battery through a 1k resistor, then diode A to the Ground.
+So there is no voltage across the LED and it remains off i.e. 0 at the output.

 CASE 3: Input A=1, Input B= 0, Output=0 (LED is OFF)